darl4real/ToDo-App/README.md

-A simple TODO app, created with Javascript html and CSS, to help you list your tasks
+A simple TODO app, created with Javascript, html and CSS, to help you list your tasks